arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 # The Story of Shantell Sans

-***Shantell Sans mixes variable axes for Weight, Italic, Irregularity, and Bounce to deliver a wide array of font styles, from friendly, readable, everyday typographic workhorses to striking, high-energy, experimental styles meant especially for animation.
+***Shantell Sans mixes variable axes for Weight, Italic, Informality, and Bounce to deliver a wide array of font styles, from friendly, readable, everyday typographic workhorses to striking, high-energy, experimental styles meant especially for animation.
 This is the story behind its inspiration and creation.***

 ## Prologue